 Active research areas include hydrogeology, hydrogeochemistry, hydrometeorology, hydroclimatology, environmental hydrology, ground-water hydrology, surface water hydrology, vadose zone hydrology, mathematical and statistical methods in hydrology (including stochastic and numerical modeling), water resources sytems, and water resources policy.
 The program is designed for students interested in the physical, chemical, and biological aspects of the hydrologic cycle, as well as water resources systems, environmental studies, or water policy and the social sciences related to water resources.

 Applicants need not have completed an undergraduate degree in hydrology and water resources, although previous study in this field or a related field is beneficial.
 Students who have completed fundamental undergraduate mathematics and science courses (listed below) may enter the program directly.
-All students are expected to acquire basic computer programming skills and complete a field methods course.
-To meet the professional development requirement, students are required to attend seminars and colloquia at the beginning of academic residency, officially enroll in the HWRS colloquium (695A) for one semester at some time during residency, and enroll in one advanced course (696-series) at or near the end of their residency.
+All students are expected to acquire basic computer programming skills and complete a field methods/laboratory course sequence.
+To meet the professional development requirement, students are required to attend seminars and colloquia at the beginning of academic residency and officially enroll in the departmental colloquium (HWRS 595A) for one semester at some time during residency.
+Near the end of their residency, students are required to present their thesis research (oral or poster) at a regional, national, or international conference.
 See the MS Hydrology Handbook for full details.

 Apply at the Graduate College website: Click on the Apply Now button for the Program of Study "Hydrology (MS)," either the Thesis or Non-Thesis Option.
 You will be required to upload a variety of documents, including:

 - Scanned copies of original transcripts (do not send original transcripts with official seal and signature until after you are accepted into the program)